Last updated on December 31st, 2018 at 12:03 pm

 Crossing the border between Argentina and Uruguay

 Argentina and Uruguay have made the border crossing for a day trip to Colonia from Buenos Aires a fairly quick process; there are immigration officials from both countries on each side, which means only one queue!
 Many nationalities qualify for a 90-day tourist visa for Uruguay, whereas things are a little different for Argentina.
 The reciprocity fee in Argentina means that holders of US, Canadian and Australian passports need to have paid the fee online and bring the receipt with them in order to re-enter the country.
-The situation does change from time to time, however, so always check the latest visa requirements for both countries before travelling to Colonia from Buenos Aires.
+The situation does change from time to time, however, so always check the latest visa requirements for both countries before traveling to Colonia from Buenos Aires.

 What is there to do in Colonia?